 Jerry G. Gaston, DO. is a native Wichitan.
 He received his Doctor of Osteopathy degree from University of Health Sciences / College of Osteopathic Medicine in Kansas City.
 Dr. Gaston completed a rotating internship at Riverside Health Systems and his surgical residency at Philadelphia College of Osteopathic Medicine.
 He is board certified by the American Osteopathic Board of Surgery.
 Dr. Gaston’s clinical interests are laparoscopy, complex abdominal wall hernias, endoscopy, and Robotic Surgery.

-Adam Misasi, MD is a native Wichitan.
+Adam Misasi, MD, FACS is a native Wichitan.
 He graduated Cum Laude from Wichita State University with his Bachelors of Arts.
 He received his medical doctor degree at the University of Kansas School of Medicine.
 Dr. Misasi completed his Residency in General Surgery at the University of Kansas School of Medicine – Wichita Department of Surgery.
 Dr. Misasi’s clinical interests include laparoscopy, robotics, hernia surgery, gallbladder surgery, colon and rectal surgery, endocrine surgery, esophageal surgery, breast surgery, and endoscopy.

 Jarvis Walters, DO grew up in Norman, OK.
 He received a BS in Civil Engineering from the University of Oklahoma.
 He received his Doctor of Osteopathy degree from Arizona College of Osteopathic Medicine in Glendale, Arizona.
 Dr. Walters completed his residency at Maricopa Medical Center.
 During this time he received the Daniel M. Caruso Award for outstanding graduating resident and Honor Health Acute Care Surgery Award for outstanding character, surgical knowledge, and organizational skills in Acute Care Surgery.